corybuecker/corybuecker/content/013-bootstrapping-phoenix-app-with-tailwind-and-postcss.md

   ]
 ```

 Running `mix tailwind default` will now use the Node version with PostCSS and any plugins I want to include.
 One problem with this approach is that building my application in Docker requires adding a Node build layer to the Dockerfile.
-However, that hasn't been a big problem for me so far.
-Another alternative approach is to drop the tailwind package completely and make a NPM-based pipeline.
+That hasn't been a big problem for me so far.
+An alternative approach is to drop the tailwind package completely and make a NPM-based pipeline.
 I really like being able to include TailwindCSS to the Phoenix watcher and recompile CSS in the same way that JS is recompiled.